ma-bp/US-Accident-Severity-Prediction/README.md

 5. POI – Point of Interest Attributes (13
 features)

-Explaratory Analysis and Comparative Study of Machine Learning Algorithms are exhibited utilising US-Accident-Severity-Prediction dataset.
+Explaratory Analysis and Comparative Study of Machine Learning Algorithms are exhibited by utilising US-Accident-Severity-Prediction dataset.

 Algorithms used: